kuutamolabs/kld/README.md

 ### Client side:
 - `kld-mgr`       - A CLI tool that will SSH to your server(s) to perform the initial deployment
 - `kld-cli`       - A CLI tool that uses the kld API to support LSP operations
-- `kld-tui`       - A Terminal User Interface that uses the kld API to support LSP operations
+- `kld-tui`       - A Terminal User Interface that uses the kld API to support LSP operations (WIP)

 ### Server side:
-- `kld`             - kuutamo lightning daemon - our LSP router node software, built on [LDK](https://github.com/lightningdevkit)
+- `kld`             - an LSP router, built on [LDK](https://github.com/lightningdevkit)
 - `cockroachdb`     - a cloud-native, distributed SQL database
 - `telegraf`        - an agent for collecting and sending metrics to any URL that supports the [Prometheus's Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)
 - `promtail`        - an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud